kornysietsma/clj-ng-rest-sample/README.md

 # clj-ng-rest-sample - a sample clojure restful api + angular app

 This is just somewhere for me to dump out the boilerplate I'd currently use if building a new REST api in clojure.
+Well, two boilerplates, but more on that later.

 It also has an Angular UI - this really should be a separate project, except it's handy to have both things in a single project, as it makes testing and deployment simple.